TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 Other example macro's are two ways to open an admin powershell [M2] (Note 1) or nomal command prompt [M5], or Alt + PrintSceen [M1] (Note 2).
 [M6] is an Enter key, and [M3] opens the Run window.

 * Note 1 - Because VolumeMacroPad8.ino is a keyboard not a macro it is able to bypass Windows highest UAC levels - see Note 4.
-* Note 2 - Some mini-keyboards make it impossible to press Alt+PrintScreen, only PrtScr by itself.
+* Note 2 - Some Mini-keyboards do not have a PrintScreen key.
 * Note 3 - Microsoft Office Excel still has a functional use for the Scroll-lock.
 * Note 4 - If the Macro Keypad triggers a windows shortcut key combination it cannot bypass UAC.